Operation Hands Up

 missing transportation companies.
 So an army designed with

 an emphasis on mobility over striking power was now reduced to walking!
 Nevertheless, on September 12th, D+98, Allied armies were at the D+350 phase line.
 From August 25th to September 12th, the Allies had advanced from D+90 to D+350 in just 19 days.
 Serious problems arose, and there was no easy solution.
 In early September, one plan from 21st Army Group - not implemented - would have idled 19 divisions while 5 Allied corps advanced on Berlin.
-This plan needed 489 Allied truck companies, but only 347 were available, so trucks organic to the 19 idled divisions would make up the shortfall as well as air transport.
+This plan needed 489 Allied truck companies, but only 347 were available, so trucks organic to the 19 idled divisions would make up the shortfall, aided by air transport.
 The plan necessitated the capture and use of Antwerp by September 15th, so the plan was unworkable and attempted.
 It speaks to the desperation of the times that the high command had considered this plan - making half of the Allied Expeditionary Force immobile so that the other half could win the war!

 |